Worldbeat: Similar terminology

 Music genre terms that contain "world" are commonly subject to a very ambiguous consumer definition, due to the confusing similarity and overlapping interpretation of these categories.
-The world music category is inherently diverse, and offers limitless possibility for application in hybrid form, especially in mainstream, market-driven music.
+The world music category is inherently diverse, and offers wide possibilities for application in hybrid form, especially in mainstream, market-driven music.
 Worldbeat as a small subgenre of popular music has a mounting consumer-perception as a hybrid subgenre of world music, to the chagrin of world music purists.
 In its context as a liberally termed subgenre under the world music umbrella, worldbeat is very similar to world fusion and global fusion.
 The distinctions that delineate these hybrid, "world" terms are slight, and in many ways they are still being defined.